Can You Sue for a Slip and Fall Accident in Georgia?

 Slip and fall accidents are consistently among the most common causes of accidental injuries.
 They can happen anywhere, and they often result in surprisingly serious injuries.
 When they occur because of someone else’s carelessness, victims can typically recover compensation under Georgia law.

 If you have suffered injuries in a slip and fall, you likely have questions and want to know whether you have the right to sue.
-At Kaufman Law, our Atlanta personal injury lawyers will review your case and let you know whether you have a claim at no cost to you.
+At Kaufman Injury Law, our Atlanta personal injury lawyers will review your case and let you know whether you have a claim at no cost to you.
 In the meantime, read on to learn more about when slip and fall victims can sue.

 When Negligence Causes Slip and Fall Accidents, Victims are Entitled to Compensation